Back to All Posts

 • Keep detailed records of purchase prices and sales amounts to prove taxable gains or losses

-• If you receive a 1099-K in error, contact the issuing company to correct it
+• If you receive a 1099-K even if in error be sure to appropriately report it on your tax return

 • Consult a tax professional to ensure you properly report income and avoid IRS scrutiny